What You Need to Know About the Dangers of Sunbeds and Are Spray Tans Safe?

 The UV rays in sunbeds stimulate melanin production which is produced by specific cells in the skin called Melanocytes.
 UV helps the cells to divide and create melanin which slowly rises to the surface.
 This is how you get your tan.

 Many of us presume sunbeds are safe as long as we don't burn, we assume we will not damage our skin.
 That is not true, but it was in fact what the girls at my local tanning salon told me.
 It is a staff sales pitch and many people still fall for it.

 When you are on a sunbed, you can't always see the damage right away.
 Skin damage from sunbeds builds up gradually.
 If you notice you are going red, you have already damaged your skin, just like you would do if you sat in the sun for some time.
 Skin cells damaged by UV are more likely to mutate incorrectly, and this can lead to skin cancer or other skin conditions associated with sunbeds.

-Are Sunbeds Really That Bad?
+Are Sunbeds Really Bad for Us?

 If you are contemplating using a sunbed, it is important to know how sunbeds work.
 This is really the only way to explain why they can cause so much damage.
 Frequent use of sunbeds is more likely to cause problems.
 But it all depends on your skin.
 People with pale skin are more likely to suffer skin damage as they are more sensitive to UV rays.

 How Do Sunbeds Work?

 Sunbeds give out two types of UV rays – UVA and UVB - and both can lead to skin cancer.
 Studies have shown an increased risk of cancer from all types of sunbeds.
 The risk can be double that of spending same length of time in the summer sun.
 A rather shocking statistic suntan salon owners leave out when they first speak to a new client.
 I was told that sunbeds are actually safer than spending time in the sun.